FAQ and Fees

 Do you offer a sliding scale or reduced fee?

-I understand that counseling can be difficult to afford for some people, and this is why I have partnered with the Open Path Psychotherapy Collective to offer a reduced rates to a few clients in financial need.
+I partner with the Open Path Psychotherapy Collective to offer a reduced rates to a few clients in financial need.
 If you feel you may qualify for the Open Path program, please view my profile on Open Path’s site to see if I am currently accepting new clients.
 If I’m not listed as accepting new Open Path clients, I recommend browsing their directory of therapists for low cost options.

 The Counseling Process